 What is tirofiban?

-Tirofiban keeps the platelets in your blood from coagulating (clotting) to prevent unwanted blood clots that can occur with certain heart or blood vessel conditions.
+Tirofiban helps to prevent platelets in your blood from sticking together and forming a blood clot.
+An unwanted blood clot can occur with certain heart or blood vessel conditions.

 Tirofiban is used to prevent blood clots or heart attack in people with severe chest pain or other conditions, and in those who are undergoing a procedure called angioplasty (to open blocked arteries).

 Tirofiban may also be used for purposes not listed in this medication guide.

 What is the most important information I should know about tirofiban?

 You should not receive this medication if you have any active internal bleeding (stomach, intestines, etc), a history of bleeding or blood-clotting disorder, if you have ever had low blood platelets after being treated with tirofiban, or if you have had any type of surgery, injury, or medical emergency within the past 30 days.

 What should I discuss with my health care provider before receiving tirofiban?